be-net/2019/README.md

-# BeNet 2017 Meeting in Ghent
+# BeNet 2017 Meeting in Hasselt

-Here is the code to build the website of the 2017 BeNet Meeting, copied from the 2016 one.
+Here is the code to build the website of the 2019 BeNet Meeting, copied from the 2016 one.
 To run needs [Hugo](https://gohugo.io/) and `git` of course.

 It uses the [Lithium](https://github.com/jrutheiser/hugo-lithium-theme) theme.